 RSA Tower Fountain on Dexter Avenue

 David Bronner has built a series of buildings throughout Montgomery over the past 40 years.
-The fountain this Zelda is playing along wasn’t here when Zelda was, but like the real Zelda, my character couldn’t resist the temptation to play.
-And she really wanted to get into the water like the real one would have done, too.
+The fountain this Zelda moves around was not here when the real Zelda lived.
+But my character couldn’t resist the temptation to play.
+She really wanted to get into the water like the real Zelda would have done in New York minute.

 Catoma Street view of Troy State

 Troy State wasn’t located here back in the day but is an important part of the downtown scene, connected to the Davis Theatre and across the street from the Jefferson Hotel where Scott and Zelda are said to have stayed, as well as being near the Rosa Parks Museum, which I believe back in the day was also the Empire Theatre, one of the first air-conditioned places in the hot of the South.

 Sunny Paulk Civil Rights Mural, Lee and Montgomery Streets